NotCampeur/webserv/README.md

 *  Parsing of Hexadecimal values in URL -> in validator class

 ### :boom: Known bugs..
 I mean features :boom:
-* If the root in the config file is given without ending '/' the server will loop redirections of type 301.
-* Possibly lost on config errors.
-* When there is a request on / there is a huge loop on demultiplexer folowed by "{ERROR} CGI error - exit status:1".
-* Config can have multiple location referring same path.
 * Segfault when using curl -d -v "param1=value1&param2=value2" -X POST http://10.11.12.9:8080/
 * Segfault when using nc to send requests. exemple :
 * " nc 10.11.12.9 8080